Weed Watch: Waterhemp

 If weeds escape, use tillage or physically remove them before plants produce seed.

-Tough-to-control weeds like waterhemp can cause significant damage to your yield.
-See how Roundup Ready® Xtend Technology stacks up against competitors when controlling waterhemp and more.
-See the Comparison
+Tough-to-control weeds like Waterhemp can cause significant damage to your yield.
+See how Roundup Ready® Xtend Technology stacks up against competitors when controlling Waterhemp and more.